EMBEDDED-JUICE/8-bit-Microprocessor/8-bit-microprocessor-master/README.md

 - Extend ALU with shift/rotate and compare instructions
 - Add branching/jump logic and a minimal instruction memory
 - Create a simple assembler and demo programs

 ---

-## 📜 License
-MIT License – free to use and modify for learning and research purposes.

----